beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 This operator tells you the size (in bytes) that a particular variable or data type uses in memory.

+More particularly, it tells you the size (in bytes) that the _type of a particular expression_ (which might be just a single variable) uses in memory.

 This can be different on different systems, except for `char` (which is always 1 byte).